Maintaining the highest standards of corporate governance.

-The Remuneration Committee is comprised of David Adams as acting Chairman, Steve Wilson, Martin Newman, Ian Jones and Jennifer Laing.
+The Remuneration Committee is comprised of David Adams as acting Chairman, Steve Wilson, Martin Newman and Ian Jones.
 The Committee’s policy and the details of each Director’s remuneration are clearly explained in its report on pages 36 to 41 and in note 5 to the accounts of our Annual Report.

-The Committee is comprised of Steve Wilson as Chairman, David Adams and Jennifer Laing.
+The Committee is comprised of Steve Wilson as Chairman and David Adams.
 The meetings are also attended, by invitation, by the other Directors.
 The Audit Committee has met on two occasions during the year and once since year end.

 The Committee has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of the Group is properly measured and reported on and for reviewing reports from the Group’s auditor relating to the Group’s accounting and financial reporting, in all cases having due regard to the interests of shareholders.

 The Committee has established a Risk Committee for which the Chairman is the Group Chief Financial Officer.
 The Committee identifies, evaluates and manages risks faced by the Group.
 The Chairman of the Committee reports the outcome of the Risk Committee meetings to the Audit Committee.